-It’s no secret that credit card rewards programs offer an opportunity to earn a bundle in cash back and other freebies.
+It’s no secret that rewards credit cards offer an opportunity to earn a bundle in cash back and other freebies.
 However, travel rewards cards offer extra benefits that cost you nothing but can be worth a bundle when you’re on the road.

 Many cardholders aren’t even aware of the extra benefits they get with their cards.
-In fact, according to J.D.
-Power, while more than half of credit card users selected new cards for their rewards program, only 24 percent did so for their benefits.
-Consumers who ignore or overlook credit card benefits may be missing out on thousands of dollars worth of perks and services.
+Consumers who ignore or overlook credit card benefits may be missing out on thousands of dollars worth of free services and other perks.

 1. Concierge service

 Sure, personal concierge service sounds a lot like fancy customer service.
 But there’s a reason you find this benefit on many premium travel credit cards.

 Concierge services can help you with shopping and researching.
 They can also help you with directions and getting around unfamiliar areas, which can be priceless, especially while traveling abroad.
 For more specifics, check out “Are You Overlooking This Valuable Credit Card Perk?”

 Then check your card’s terms to see if it offers this freebie — or any of the other perks on this list.
 If not, or if you are otherwise considering a new credit card, try out Money Talks News’ free credit card search tool.
 Select “Travel Rewards” from the menu on the left to narrow the results to travel cards.